xtrycatchx/not.expert/src/pages/local-development-with-kubernetes.md

 spoiler: My approach in running apps locally in a Kubernetes environment in as easy as possible way, for my local development purposes.
 ---

-This post will covers my approach in running applications locally in a Kubernetes environment in as easy as possible way, for my development purposes.
+This is my approach in running applications locally in a Kubernetes environment in as easy as possible way, for my development purposes.
 I tried to evade the bloody kubernetes setup as much as I can.
-Also, I will cover my strategy in allowing Kubernetes to fetch my apps without the need of pushing it to public repos like Docker Hub.
+Also, I will cover my strategy in allowing Kubernetes to pull my apps without the need of pushing it to public repos like Docker Hub.

 ---
 **Setting up Kubernetes**